 - Ensure clarity of vision, ethos and strategic direction;

 - Hold the Executive Head Teacher to account for the educational performance of the school and its pupils;

 - Oversee the financial performance of the school and making sure the money is well spent.

 The Structure of the Board of Governors

-The Board of Governors is made up of 12 governor positions and an associate member, as follows:
+The Board of Governors is made up of 12 governor positions and two associate members, as follows: